konfilios/bogo-yii-curl-request/tests/README.md

 In order for this to work you'll need to put these files somewhere under your /var/www folder and possible alter the `$serverUrl` parameter in the `client.php` file.

 Then you can call the client.php file.
-Here's what I got:
+Below is the output I got.
+It pre-calculates how much time it would take to execute these calls one after another and how much time it would take if they really ran in parallel (which is the maximum of all executions given these calls do not impose any serious load on the server to affect system performance).

+If you look at the last line of the output, you'll see we do get 6 seconds instead of 36.

 ```
 Prepared 8 calls with expected delay times: